Skip to Content

 Then you can catch up with the end of the parade in Eunice around 3:00.
 There’s a small street fair and live music all day.
 If you’re lucky you’ll find the gumbo.

-the courir du mardi gras involves chasing chickens
+The courir du mardi gras involves chasing chickens

 By the way, the chickens are returned to their owners after they’re caught.
 All you get for catching one is bragging rights.